Self-guided interactive pub trail in Leeuwarden with online app

 Landmarks & Architecture

-Stonehenge and the Cotswolds Day Trip from Bath USD 115 combines historic façades with modern silhouettes.
+Entrance tickets for the Motor Museum in Finestrat USD 14 combines historic façades with modern silhouettes.
 Prominent squares, monuments, and skyline viewpoints help orient your footsteps across the city.

 Architectural walks reveal different eras side by side, while guided tours unpack details you might otherwise miss, from craftsmanship to city-planning decisions.